 - On board systems: In-cab signalling systems; ATP

-- Fail safe and how they work in the real world (track faults, level crossings, signal rules)
+- Fail safe applications (track faults, level crossings and signal rules)

 - Enforcing authority (train stops)